Juan Díaz de Garayo: Arrest, trial and conviction

-Garayo returned unexpectedly to Vitoria on September 21 and was arrested and taken to the local jail after being recognized on the street by Pinedo.
+Garayo returned unexpectedly to Vitoria on 21 September and was arrested and taken to the local jail after being recognized on the street by Pinedo.
 There he was interrogated by Parada, but Garayo denied everything.
 He remained in jail for 12 days, this time being interrogated by warden José Fresco and key holder Juan Giménez, and only admitted guilt and began to describe the crimes after they appealed to his religious beliefs and convinced him that it was the only way to obtain Divine Mercy.
 He started with the murder of the Zaitegui woman, which was transcribed by Giménez, and later described the Araca murder to Giménez and Fresco.
-On October 3 he agreed to repeat this testimony before the judge and his notaries, and he did so from 9:00 pm to 3:00 am adding further details.
-The next day he confessed the four other murders and four attempts to Fresco and Giménez.
-On November 11, Parada sentenced Garayo to two death penalties and to give economic compensation, though only for the two last murders.
+On 3 October he agreed to repeat this testimony before the judge and his notaries, and he did so from 9:00 pm to 3:00 am adding further details.
+The next day he confessed to the four other murders and four attempts to Fresco and Giménez.
+On 11 November, Parada sentenced Garayo to two death penalties and to give economic compensation, though only for the two last murders.
 Garayo remained calm when he received the sentence and asked lawyers Manuel Lete and Juan Echavarría to sign the sentences in his name, as he was illiterate.
-He then asked Giménez for a stew, as he had not eaten meat that day, which he was conceded.
+He then asked Giménez for a stew, as he had not eaten meat that day, which he conceded.
 From his conviction, Garayo wore shackles on his feet and was denied a shaving razor.
-He managed to shave himself with a lighted match at least once, but grew his beard afterward.
+He managed to shave himself with a lighted match at least once but grew his beard afterwards.
 Garayo also learned to read in the jail's library.

 Appeal

-Garayo's defense appealed the conviction to the Audiencia of Burgos, arguing insanity on the part of the defendant, and this ordered the court of Vitoria to have Garayo's mental state evaluated by as many doctors as possible, as well as to interrogate all of his friends and relatives on this matter.
-11 Vitoria doctors were consulted, who determined on a report (March 3, 1880) that Garayo was not insane and had committed the crimes consciously.
-The defense asked for a second report, this time to the directors of the mental hospitals in Carabanchel Alto (Madrid) and Toledo, who on May 24 found Garayo to be "imbecile" and to have committed the crimes under the influence of a "partial madness" or "intermittent monomania, amidst long intervals of lucidity".
+Garayo's defence appealed the conviction to the Audiencia of Burgos, arguing insanity on the part of the defendant, and this ordered the court of Vitoria to have Garayo's mental state evaluated by as many doctors as possible, as well as to interrogate all of his friends and relatives on this matter.
+11 Vitoria doctors were consulted, who determined on a report (3 March 1880) that Garayo was not insane and had committed the crimes consciously.
+The defence asked for a second report, this time to the directors of the mental hospitals in Carabanchel Alto (Madrid) and Toledo, who on 24 May found Garayo to be "imbecile" and to have committed the crimes under the influence of a "partial madness" or "intermittent monomania, amidst long intervals of lucidity".
 However, the Supreme Court disregarded the appeal and maintained the sentence.

 Execution

-Juan Díaz de Garayo was garroted at the Polvorín Viejo prison of Vitoria on May 11, 1881, by executioner Lorenzo Huertas, who came from Burgos.
+Juan Díaz de Garayo was garroted at the Polvorín Viejo prison of Vitoria on 11 May 1881, by executioner Lorenzo Huertas, who came from Burgos.
 After his death, Garayo's body was exposed publicly for ten hours and buried at an unmarked grave in Santa Isabel cemetery, but the head is believed to have been separated during the autopsy, sold to a medical collection in Madrid and eventually lost.